michal2229/assembly-projects/README.md

-Some of them I wrote for myslef, vast majority of them were written to teach others.
+Some of them I wrote for myself but vast majority of them I wrote to teach others.

 Repository tree: